rohan9446/vanet-federated-nextgen/README.md

 # RSU-Aware Federated Learning for V2X Misbehavior Detection on VeReMi NextGen

-This repository contains the code and experimental pipeline for our paper:
+This repository contains the code and experimental pipeline of our work:

 > **RSU-Aware Federated Learning for V2X Misbehavior Detection: An Evaluation on VeReMi NextGen**
 > Bandaru Rohan Satya Balaji, Sreenivasa Chakravarthi Sangapu
-> *Submitted to Journal of Data Science and Intelligent Systems (JDSIS)*

 ## Overview